-As investors in shares of listed companies, the ASN investment funds have voting rights.
+As investors in shares of listed companies, our investment funds have voting rights.
 At shareholders' meetings, we vote in favour of measures to improve biodiversity performance and, when applicable, in favour of resolutions that link management remuneration to biodiversity performance.
 In the United States in particular, and in all likelihood elsewhere as well in the future, shareholder proposals are regularly included on the agendas of shareholders' meetings, asking companies to improve their biodiversity performance.
 Companies can do so by investing, for example, in offsets (such as planting new forest when clearing existing forests) or in sustainably produced raw materials.
-ASN Bank votes in favour of such proposals.
+We vote in favour of such proposals.
 When applicable, we also vote in favour of improved transparency regarding biodiversity performance and relevant objectives.
-See also the ASN Bank Voting Policy [11].
+Also see our Voting Policy [11].